-These proposed changes could be a political hotbutton.
+These proposed changes could be a political hot button.
 Business does not want to pay out more money and does want interference with doing business.
 They have also paid a lot in overtime pay cases (check out my cases.)
-Labor sees soaring executive pay and rising cost of living as supporting their position.
+Labor sees soaring executive pay and the rising cost of living as supporting their position.

-For an explanation of California overtime laws, check out our page on the the overtime exemptions.
+For an explanation of California overtime laws, check out our page on the overtime exemptions.

 administrative, exempt, managerial, nonexempt, Overtime pay, overtime pay exemptions, primary duty test, professional

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.